MirunaPislar/Do-LSTMs-learn-Syntax/experiments/README.md

 python make_templates.py --filename data/my_coord_templates.tab --type coord
 ```

-To create the templates for verbal tense agreement, just replace *coord* with *tense* in the script above.
-Notice that the templates will be generated in the _sentence-focused_ format described above.
+To create the templates for verbal tense agreement, just replace *coord* with *tense*.
+The templates will be generated in the _sentence-focused_ format.

+**3. Evaluate your language model**

-3. To evaluate a certain language model, you just need to run ```bash evaluate_lm.py``` with your desired flags.
+To evaluate a language model, you just need to run ```bash evaluate_lm.py``` with your desired flags.

 For instance, to replicate Gulordava et al.'s (2018) results, run: